 It is not enough for an employer to say that an employee was warned of a danger and was provided with training – the employer should take all practical steps to eliminate any danger.

 For example, a factory workplace has a low pipe at head height on a walkway.
 Employees are told of the danger and are asked to duck under the pipe every time they walk past.
 If an employee on one occasion is not paying attention and bangs his head – it is still likely that the employer will be responsible for a claim for compensation.

 In this example the employer should have moved the pipe or, if this was too expensive to do, should at least have padded the pipe out in cushioning of bright colours – to make it more visible and reduce the risk of injury.

-When will the level of your compensation claim be reduced in value by your own carelessness?
+When will the amount of compensation you can claim be reduced by your own carelessness?

 This careless act is known as “contributory negligence” and can cause the level of your compensation to be reduced by a percentage.

 Always remember that UK law is designed to protect the employee, so even if you have contributed to your injury at work it is likely that any reduction in your compensation will only be small.

 When will you have consented to the risks of an injury at work?